johnbark855/Power_Team_Profiles/README.md

     this application is covered by the The IBM License license

     ## Questions
-    To see more of my work and projects, visit my Github profile: https://github.com/johnbark855 If there are any questions you would like to ask, please contact my email:johnbark855@gmail.com
+    To see more of my work and projects, [visit my Github profile.](https://github.com/johnbark855) If there are any questions you would like to ask, please contact my email:johnbark855@gmail.com